machaven/laravel-cascading-config/README.md

 What to keep in your .env file

-* Stock laravel .env settings
+* Standard laravel .env settings
 * Sensitive information, like login credentials for other apis.
-* Settings that need to be changed in an emergency.

 What to take out of your .env file